garrandall/popular-music-data/tracks/one-lonely-night-reo-speedwagon.md

-Ooh she's such a good find
+Oh she's such a good find
 Have you gone and lost your mind
 You should know she's one of a kind